nordic-institute/harmony-common/doc/dynamic_discovery_configuration_guide.md

 Instead, the SMP TLS keystore can be managed on command line only.
 The password of the TLS keystore can be found in the `/etc/harmony-smp/tomcat-conf/server.xml` file in the `keystorePass` property.

 The TLS certificate used by the SML must be trusted by the SMP.
-It means that the SML's public TLS certificates must be imported to the SMP's TLS truststore (`/etc/harmony-smp/tls-truststore.jks`).
+It means that the SML's public TLS certificate must be imported to the SMP's TLS truststore (`/etc/harmony-smp/tls-truststore.jks`).
 The password of the TLS truststore can be found in the `/etc/harmony-smp/tomcat-conf/server.xml` file in the `truststorePass` property.